pvsousalima/hiatus/README.md

 Parsing
 -------

-I have been thinking something like a simple sed to parse the streaming input and replace internal variables
+I have been thinking something like a simple sed to parse the streaming input and replace internal variables.

 ``` ssh
 sed "